abhishekjoshi007/Speed-Typing-Test-Game-Javascript/README.md

 A simple speed typing test game developed with Javascript.

 # How To Use
-Open index.html in web browser
+Open index.html in web browser.

 Give it a try Word Beater.